Share this itinerary with your friend:

 Embark on a thrilling exploration of Tianmen Mountain, legendary for its dramatic cliff faces and spiritual mysteries.
 Your journey includes a spectacular round-trip cable car ride, featuring one of the longest alpine cableways in the world, which takes you directly from the city center up into the mountain's misty peaks.
 At the top, walk along cliff-hanging pathways and marvel at the magnificent Tianmen Cave (Heaven's Gate), a colossal natural water-eroded hole that looks like a gateway to the heavens.
 For an enhanced journey, you can choose an optional experience to Baofeng Lake, where you can take a peaceful boat cruise across emerald waters surrounded by stunning karst mountains and listening to local folk songs.

-Day 9 Shanghai
+Day 9 Shanghai | Yu Garden & The Bund

 breakfast, lunch

-Yu Garden, Bund, Shanghai Old Town
+Yu Garden, The Bund, Shanghai Old Town

 Step back in time and experience the historical heart of the city at Shanghai Old Town, where classic Jiangnan-style architecture and bustling street markets offer a fascinating contrast to the city's futuristic skyscrapers.
 Anchored by the 16th-century Yu Garden and the lively bazaar surrounding the City God Temple, this vibrant district allows you to wander through labyrinthine alleys lined with traditional gray-brick buildings, cross the iconic Nine-Turn Bridge, and sample world-famous local delicacies like Xiaolongbao (soup dumplings) at historic eateries.